 Kean Selway has been the Chief Operating Officer for Deakin University since 2010 and a member of the University's Executive since 2002.

-Kean has strategic and leadership responsibility for the services, resources and facilities Deakin provides for its students, staff and communities it serves.
-His portfolio includes: Student Services; Human Resources; Equity and Diversity; Campus Services; Infrastructure Services; and Residential Services.
+Kean has strategic and leadership responsibility for the services, resources, facilities and infrastructure Deakin provides for its students, staff and communities it serves.
+His portfolio includes: Student Services; Residential Services; Human Resources; Diversity and Inclusion; Campus Services; Infrastructure and Property; and Sustainability.

-Kean currently serves as Chair of the Boards of Deakin Residential Services, Unilink Limited and the Bowater Trust, as Deputy Chair of Barwon Regional Partnerships and as a member of the Finance and Business Affairs Committee of Deakin University Council.
-He is also a member of The Geelong College Council and Chair of its Planning Committee.
-He was past Chair of the Boards of Callista Software Services, the Australian Masters Games, the Australian Human Resources Institute and the Geelong Business Excellence Awards, and member of the Board of the Committee for Geelong.
+Kean currently serves as Chair of the Boards of Deakin Residential Services, Unilink Limited and the Bowater Trust, as Deputy Chair of G21 Geelong Region Alliance and as a member of the Finance and Business Affairs Committee of Deakin University Council.
+He was immediate past Deputy Chair of Barwon Regional Partnership, past Chair of the Boards of Callista Software Services, the Australian Masters Games, the Australian Human Resources Institute and member of Council of The Geelong College and the Board of the Committee for Geelong.

 Kean was Chief Executive Officer of DeakinPrime – the University’s corporate education arm – from 2002 to 2010.
 During this period, he also led a number of areas of the University’s operations through roles such as Acting Vice-President Administration in 2005/06 and as Pro Vice-Chancellor Engagement in 2008/10.